 A big one: whether or not to lock your arms out on every rep of the bench press.

-Whenever greater strength and more muscle mass is the goal, a full range of motion is typically always recommended.
+Well, for the most part, whenever greater strength and muscle mass is the goal, a full range of motion is typically always recommended.
 This will develop your muscles to their greatest potential and accelerate your gains.
 However, there are a couple of things you must consider.

-Bodybuilders who have been training for many years understand the importance of keeping tension on the working muscles and increasing the time under tension for each and every set—and how critical this is for building muscle.
-One advanced method they use to achieve this is called continuous tension sets, which is a technique that is in direct contrast to locking out every repetition.
+Bodybuilders who’ve been training for many years understand the importance of keeping tension on the working muscles and increasing the time under tension for each and every set—and how critical this is for building muscle.
+One advanced method they use to achieve this is called continuous tension sets, which is a technique that’s in direct contrast to locking out every rep.

-Continuous tension sets can be used for both isolation and compound exercises and will keep your muscles ‘active’ at all times.
-If we are talking about barbell bench pressing or dumbbell bench pressing, the way to perform this technique is to stop right before the weights are locked out at the top of the movement and move immediately back downward into the next repetition.
+Continuous tension sets can be used for both isolation and compound exercises and will keep your muscles active at all times.
+If we’re talking about barbell bench pressing or dumbbell bench pressing, the way to perform this technique is to stop right before the weights are locked out at the top of the movement and move immediately back down into the next rep.